MysTolu/Human-Resources-Dashboard/README.md

-HUMAN RESOURCES
+HUMAN RESOURCES DASHBAORD

-In this project, I analyzed a human resource dataset and presented my findings using Excel to build an interactive dashboard.
+This project is an analysis of a human resource dataset.
+My findings were presented using Excel to build an interactive dashboard.
+Here is a link to interact with the dashboard: